-(1) If any part of the sensor harness (150) is damaged, the entire assembly must be replaced do Sensor harness replacement.
+(1) If any part of the sensor harness (150) is damaged, the entire assembly must be replaced do refer to DISASSEMBLY and ASSEMBLY.

 NOTE: A climate chamber or alternate methods may be used provided the temperatures below are achieved.

 NOTE: Refer to Figure 1002 for pinout locations.